ViperScience/libcardano/docs/pages/concept_stake_pool_keys_and_certs.md

 Stake pools use Verifiable Random Proofs (VRFs) to confirm slot leadership when forging blocks.
 Thus each pool requires a set of VRF keys to prove that they were in fact elected the leader for a specific slot.
 VRF keys are essentially Ed25519 keys with a VRF capability added.
-The VRF key implementation in libcardano is provided by that in the [viper25519](https://gitlab.com/viperscience/viper25519) library.
+The VRF key implementation in libcardano wraps functionality provided by the [Cardano fork of libsodium](https://github.com/IntersectMBO/libsodium).

 @subsubsection VRF Keys and Cardano Blocks